Nkosi Tafari: Professional

 On January 23, 2025, Tafari was traded to Los Angeles FC in exchange for $300,000 in General Allocation Money and an International Roster Slot.

 International career

 In January 2024 he was selected for the senior United States squad for a friendly match against Slovenia.
-He is currenly eligible to represent Ethiopia and USA.
+He is currently eligible to represent Ethiopia and USA.

 Personal life

 In 2021, Tafari announced he would go by his middle name Tafari instead of Burgess, choosing to distance himself from the name that has been "passed down from master to slave" and saying "I want to get back to my own roots and be proud of being African".
 He is of mixed race Ethiopian and Malagasy descent through his mother.